- About the Major

 - Stine Eckert earned her Master’s of Science in journalism from Ohio University after studying Journalism, Media and Communication Studies as well as American Studies at the University of Leipzig, Germany.
 She worked as producer and reporter for Leipzig radio station mephisto 97.6, San Francisco station Radio Goethe, radio and TV reporter, producer, and anchor for NRP-affiliate WOUB in Athens, OH.
 She also travelled to Bangladesh as a Student Fellow for the Pulitzer Center on Crisis Reporting to cover the situation of women.
 More recently she produced interviews for Al Jazeera English.
 Her research interests include international comparative work; the intersection of media, culture, and gender; and the democratic potential of new media.
 You can find her full CV on www.stineeckert.com where you can also read about her most current work, teaching experience, and publications.
 Follow her at @stineeckert

-- Elia Powers is a doctoral candidate and instructor at the University of Maryland’s Philip Merrill College of Journalism.
-His main research interests are media, news, information and health literacy; journalism pedagogy with a focus on assessment and learning outcomes; audience engagement with digital media; and perceived credibility of news outlets.
+- Elia Powers successfully defended his dissertation in April, 2014.
+Dr. Powers main research interests are media, news, information and health literacy; journalism pedagogy with a focus on assessment and learning outcomes; audience engagement with digital media; and perceived credibility of news outlets.
 He has published articles about media literacy pedagogy and nonprofit news audiences in academic journals such as Journal of Media Business Studies and the Journal of Media Literacy Education.
 He is the winner of the college's 2013 Graduate All-S.T.A.R. award, given to the top journalism graduate student.
 As lead instructor for Maryland's undergraduate media literacy course, he was named a distinguished teaching assistant in 2012 by the Center for Teaching Excellence.
 As the instructor of record, he teaches news writing, journalism history and media literacy to students at Maryland.
 He served as a research assistant on a grant project that investigated the health information needs of Latinas in the neighborhoods surrounding College Park.
 During this semester he helped arrange interviews with focus group participants, analyzed survey results and co-wrote a study report.
 As part of this assistantship, he also helped put together an event in Knight Hall in which researchers presented study findings and discussed how to better serve the Latina population with health information.
 Powers is also president of the Merrill Graduate Student Association.
 A graduate of Northwestern University’s Medill School of Journalism, he received his master’s degree in American Culture Studies at Washington University in St. Louis.
 He is a contributor to American Journalism Review.
 He previously covered higher education, health, business, sports, the environment and the arts for print publications such as the Los Angeles Times, Inside Higher Ed and the St. Louis Beacon.

 Ph.D.
 Cohort Entering 2009

-Andrew Nynka earned an M.A. in journalism from New York University and a B.A. in political science and economics from Muhlenberg College in Allentown, Pa.
+- Andrew Nynka earned an M.A. in journalism from New York University and a B.A. in political science and economics from Muhlenberg College in Allentown, Pa.
 In 2004, he covered the Orange Revolution in Ukraine as Kyiv bureau chief for The Ukrainian Weekly, a US-based English-language newspaper.
 At the Weekly, he also covered the 2002 Winter Olympics in Salt Lake City, Utah, and reported from The White House, Congress, the United Nations and from inside a prison in Eastern Europe.
 Andrew worked as a general assignment reporter for the Daily Record in Parsippany, N.J., and later as an education beat reporter for another Gannett daily.
 His research interests include the future of journalism and its impact on democracy and public discourse, and journalism history.
+Andrew spent the 2012-2013 school year in Ukraine as a Fullbright Fellow.
+In September, 2014 he was named a 2014-2015 Graduate School-TLTC Graduate Teaching Fellow at the University of Maryland.
+He has also taken on additional duties as the executive director for the Society of Features Journalism, which is based at the Philip Merrill College of Journalism.

 Ph.D.
 Cohort Entering 2008